mattslay/GoFish/readme.md

 ### What's new
 #### What's new in version 5.1:
+* Fixed: Problem with filter settings storage place from filter form #38
 * Fixed: Problem with Filter form issue #36
 * Fixed: Problem with Collate and expression length issue #34
 * Fixed: Highlighted match not visible in code view for SCX/VCX issue #27